elskwid/mina-hooks/README.md

 ## Description

-Provides local task hooks that run before and after the mina commands.
+Mina plugin to provide local task hooks that run before and after the mina commands.

 Mina uses a queueing system to create a deploy script that executes on the remote system but that leaves no way to know when the deploy has started or